Google preparing to launch ride-hailing service - Bloomberg

 Google is one of the biggest investors in Uber.

-David Drummond, Google's chief legal officer and a member of Uber's board, has informed the app-based ride service of Google's plans, Bloomberg reported.
+David Drummond, Google's chief legal officer and a member of Uber's board, has informed Uber of Google's plans, Bloomberg reported. (bloom.bg/1zNI93Z)

 The source also said Uber's board was weighing whether to ask Drummond to resign, Bloomberg reported.